mihirchronicles/themihirchronicles.github.io/src/content/notes/on-actions.md

 Action generates new information which then allows to make better decisions.
 In the real world, the utility of each choice depends on the decisiveness with which you act on your analysis.

+If the world were static, the decision-analysis frameworks would be useful.
+But in a dynamic and complex world, playing *the game of inches* and a *bias towards action* are much more meaningful.
+My investment return on General Electric was not significant, but watching Larry Culp taught me the importance of bias towards actions.
+A valuable lesson for me.

 ## Bias for action from others

 Brian Armstrong, the founder and CEO of Coinbase shares his thoughts *action creates information*.